mnsami/composer-custom-directory-installer/README.md

 A composer plugin, to install differenty types of composer packages in custom directories outside the default composer default installation path which is in the `vendor` folder.

-This is not another `composer-installer` library for supporting non-composer package types i.e. `application` .. etc. This is only to add the flexability of installing composer packages outside the vendor folder.
+This is not another `composer-installer` library for supporting non-composer package types i.e. `application` .. etc. This is only to add the flexibility of installing composer packages outside the vendor folder.
 This package only supports `composer` package types,

 https://getcomposer.org/doc/04-schema.md#type